 c) Resolution 73 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, on ICTs and climate change, which resulted from the successful work of the focus group created in 2007 by the Telecommunication Standardization Advisory Group to identify the role of the ITU Telecommunication Standardization Sector (ITU-T) in regard to this issue, and was adopted in response to the needs identified in the relevant contributions to WTSA-08 by the ITU regional groups;

-d) Resolution 66 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on ICTand climate change;
+d) Resolution 66 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on Information and communication technology and climate change;

-e) Resolution 54 (Rev. Hyderabad, 2010) of WTDC, on ICT applications;
+e) Resolution 54 (Rev. Dubai, 2014) of WTDC, on Information and communication technology;

 f) Resolution 1307 adopted by the ITU Council at its 2009 session, on ICTs and climate change,